Dance, Girl, Dance: Critical response

+The Atlanta Constitution singled out Ball's work: "Burlesque nearly got back in Atlanda yesterday—and, cleaned up enough to pass screen censors, it did.
+The new queen of the disrobing art is Lucille Ball, whose act is no more shocking than the wind machines at Coney Island....Her performances of the tough, anti-puritan show girl who believes in eating should put her name in line for better pictures.
+She takes the whole show from the much-publicized, and lovely, Maureen O'Hara."

+For the New York Sun, the film was "a pleasant enough piece of entertainment....[it] goes a little haywire sometimes in the emotional scenes, probably because the beautiful Maureen O'Hara seems to have learned nothing at all about acting.
+It is an ambitious production, with ballets and snatches of a burlesque show.
+It does not always succeed as drama.
+It does prove diverting most of the time....[but] is complicated, much too complicated, by several heavy romances.
+Like most Vicki Baum stories, the plot is elaborate.
+This slows up the drama, making it occasionally ponderous.
+Maria Ouspenskaya, in a few vivid scenes, makes her best part the most interesting in the film.
+Lucille Ball is entertaining...Virginia Field believable...Louis Hayward not too exuberant.
+The burlesque show scenes are skillfully done and amusing.
+'Dance, Girl, Dance' is far above the standard of pictures usually as first-run features at the Palace.
+When it gets emotional, however, it tends to be overheavy."

+Upon the film's release, BoxOffice magazine summarized U.S. trade reviews as follows: Harrison's Reports, Very Good; BoxOffice, Showmen's Trade Review, Film Daily: Good; Variety, Hollywood Reporter, Hollywood Variety: Fair.

 Modern assessment

 Beginning in the 1970s, Dance, Girl, Dance enjoyed a popular revival and critical reassessment.
 Its resurgence has been ascribed to the burgeoning feminist movement which saw the film as a rare example of empowered women.
 Critical praise for the film has endured – in 2002 Dance, Girl, Dance was listed among the Top 100 "Essential Films" of the National Society of Film Critics.

 Alicia Fletcher, writing for the Toronto International Film Festival, deemed the film "A bone fide feminist masterpiece."
 Richard Brody of The New Yorker wrote: "The movie lives up to its title—its subject really is dancing.
 Arzner films it with fascination and enthusiasm, and the choreography is marked by the point of view of the spectators and the dancers’ awareness that they're being watched.
 Arzner—one of the few women directors in Hollywood—shows women dancers enduring men's slobbering stares.
 The very raison d’être of these women's performances is to titillate men, and that's where the story's two vectors intersect—art versus commerce and love versus lust.
 This idealistic paean to the higher realms of creative and romantic fulfillment is harshly realistic about the degradations that women endure in base entertainments."